skx/skx/README.md

 I explicitly do not consent to receiving your "research surveys", or other contact generated via email scraping of the Github service.
 Such contact will always be followed up with.

+## Jobs and Recruitment

+I program for fun, I am not a professional software developer and nor do I wish to become one.

+My occupation is "syadmin", cloud engineer, devops engineer, or something similar.

 <div align="center">
 <img src="https://github-readme-stats.vercel.app/api?username=skx&show_icons=true" alt="Github Activity">
 </div>